yxsamliu/llvm-project/llvm/docs/IRTracker.rst

 ========

-The **IR tracker** records how LLVM IR evolves through the new pass manager into a compact text file.
-A small Python tool can then post-process that text into a SQLite database for indexed queries.
+The **IR tracker** records how LLVM IR evolves through the new pass manager into a compact JSON Lines file.
+A small Python tool can then post-process that JSON output into a
+SQLite database for indexed queries.
 Each instruction row is tied to a debug location (``file``, ``line``, ``column`` from ``DILocation``), so you can ask which passes touched code that originated at a given source line.

-Recording is enabled with the hidden LLVM option ``-ir-tracker-text-output=/absolute/path.txt``.
+Recording is enabled with the hidden LLVM option ``-ir-tracker-json-output=/absolute/path.jsonl``.
 The hooks live in ``StandardInstrumentations`` and therefore apply to any tool that runs the new pass manager with that instrumentation (``opt``, ``clang``, etc.).